CSC4790-Fall2021-Org/CyberSimulation/README.md

  - Double click on the project name to launch it

 Controls:
-Left-click to interact with the various menu buttons Right-click on the cards to view their descriptions
+Left-click to interact with the various menu buttons.
+Right-click on the cards to view their descriptions